-Incorporating wood chip mushroom beds into your garden is a perfect opportunity to be creative and experiment a little!
-There are many different locations to make beds such as pathways, around the base of trees, in vegetable beds etc. and different techniques for building them (depth, width, layering, location etc).
+Incorporating mushroom beds into your garden is a perfect opportunity to be creative and experiment a little!
+There are many different locations to make beds such as pathways, around the base of trees, in vegetable or perenial beds etc. and different techniques for building them (depth, width, layering, location etc).
 No matter what design you choose, make sure to consider the temperature, shade, moisture and substrate requirements of the species you want to ‘plant’.
-Primary decomposer fungi species (wood decay and litter-decomposers) such as oyster mushrooms (particularly blue and pearl) and King Stropharia are good species to start with in our climate.
+Fungi species that are mid-way along the decomposing spectrum (wood decay and litter-decomposers) such as oyster mushrooms (particularly blue and pearl) and King Stropharia (aka wine caps) are good species to start with in our climate.

 When and where to make your bed

-- In our climate, we highly recommend making your wood chip bed in the spring when fresh wood chips are available (before trees have leafed out), the climate is relatively cool and damp, and there is plenty of good weather for the mycelium to establish before winter.
-However, that said, if you have access to wood chips in mid-summer to early fall, you can try to pasteurize them.
-Fungi can often surprise you and if you have a vigorous strain, it is possible for a bed to myceliate quickly enough before the first frost if started mid-summer
+- In our climate, we highly recommend making your mushroom bed in the spring when fresh wood chips are available (before trees have leafed out), the climate is relatively cool and damp, and there is plenty of good weather for the mycelium to establish before winter.
+However, that said, if you have access to wood chips or straw in mid-summer to early fall, you can try to pasteurize them before making your bed to reduce the chance of wild spores already in the substrate outcompeting the species you want to grow.
+Fungi can often surprise you and if you have a vigorous strain, it is possible for a bed to myceliate quickly enough before the first frost if started mid-summer.

-- Create your bed in a shady spot that provides a relatively cool, moist micro climate for the fungi to grow such as under a tree, or in a garden under broad foliage
+- Create your bed in a shady to partially shady spot that provides a relatively cool, moist micro climate for the fungi to grow such as under a tree, or in a garden under broad foliage.
+If you have quite a sunny spot you would like a mushroom bed in, try king stropharia as it can handle much more sun (in fact they will produce bigger flushes and more often is partial to full sun than in full shaded areas.

 Step 1: Prepare substrates